S3-working-group/s3-practical-guide/docs/all.md

 _**Operations** is doing the work and organizing day-to-day activities within the constraints defined through governance._

-For each domain in an organization there is a _governing body_: people with a mandate to make and evolve agreements which govern how the people doing the work in that domain create value.
+For each <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn> in an organization there is a _governing body_: people with a mandate to make and evolve agreements which govern how the people doing the work in that domain create value.

 There are many ways to distribute work and governance.
-Sometimes the governing body is a single person, e.g. in the case of a team lead, and sometimes it's a group of people, e.g. in a circle where all circle members share responsibility for governance within the constraints of the domain.
+Sometimes the governing body is a single person, e.g. in the case of a manager who leads others.
+Other times a _group of people govern themselves_ and all members and all members share responsibility for governance within the constraints of their domain.

-**Governance decisions** set constraints on activity and guide future decisions.
+**Governance decisions** set constraints on activity and guide future decisions.They relate to matters like:

-This includes:
+-   Work processes
+-   Policies and procedures about how people work together

--   defining domains
+-   Organizational structure:
--   delegating influence to people
+    -   Distributing responsibilities and power to influence by designing domains and selecting people to account for them
+    -   Accounting for dependencies between teams
--   allocating resources and capacity
+-   Distribution of resources
+-   Strategy (for the whole organization, for a team, product or role),
--   specifying deliverables and prioritizing delivery.
+-   Priorities and objectives

-Governance decisions can be made at any time and at any place, not just in a specific kind of meeting, although a _regular meeting for making and evolving agreements_ is often a good idea.
+-   Consequential decisions about products, services, tools, technology, security etc.

+Depending on the context, a team might make governance decisions:

+-   in dedicated _governance meetings_ that are scheduled on a regular basis
+-   on the fly, during the working day
+-   in a one-off meeting to deal with a specific topic
+-   in other types of meetings such as product meetings, _planning meetings_ or _retrospectives_, etc.

+Wherever and whenever you make governance decisions, one thing worth considering is _documenting them somehow_.
+This way you’ll be able to remember what was agreed, so will others, and you’ll have something to come back to when it’s time to review.

 #### Related Concepts